Top 10 Dynamic Application Security Testing Tools (2026)

 Which is better, SAST or DAST?

-Both methods have their own importance, but they are meant for different purposes.
+Both methods have their own importance, but they’re meant for different purposes.
 SAST analyses the source code at the very beginning of development in order to detect logical errors.
-DAST examines the finished product in a real, world setting to discover implementation and server issues.
+DAST examines the finished product in a real-world setting to discover implementation and server issues.

 Is DAST only for web apps?

-Though DAST is mainly associated with web applications, it is not restricted to them.
-One can employ Dynamic Application Security Testing not only in the case of web applications but also for APIs, mobile backend services, and any software that performs network communication.
+Though DAST is mainly associated with web applications, it’s not restricted to them.
+You can apply Dynamic Application Security Testing to APIs, mobile backend services, and any software that makes network calls.

-If only the application is running and has some sort of interface or endpoint for interaction, a DAST tool can be used to test it for vulnerabilities.
+If the application is running and exposes some kind of interface or endpoint, a DAST tool can test it for vulnerabilities.

 Conclusion